YassineBen-Yahia/Parking-spot-detection/README.md

       train/ val/ test/
     labels/
       train/ val/ test/
+    data.yaml
 ```

 ## Training
-- Edit `src/config/data.yaml` to point to your split data.
 - Run the training notebook: `notebooks/training.ipynb`

 ## Evaluation
 - Run the evaluation notebook: `notebooks/eval.ipynb`
-- mAP and other metrics will be printed and saved.
+- mAP and other metrics will be printed.

 ## Prediction
 - Use `notebooks/predict.ipynb` to run predictions on images or videos.